AHYB

 Market Position

-Market Share: Specific market share data for the American Century ETF Trust as a whole is not readily available as it's a trust encompassing multiple ETFs.
-Market share would be assessed per individual ETF within the trust.
+Market Share: Specific market share data for the American Century ETF Trust as a standalone entity is not readily available as it is part of a trust.
+Its performance and assets are influenced by the broader American Century Investments brand and its specific fund offerings.

 Competitors